ninabarzh/broomstick/content/posts/Defendable-Internet.md

   - resilience
 ---

 David Clark remembers the moment the Internet’s Pandora’s box creaked open and said, “Hello, world.”
 It was 2 November 1988, and the Morris Worm was slithering its way through cyberspace like a python on speed.
-Designed with the innocence of a curious grad student and the destruction of a cyber sledgehammer, it crashed some 6,000 machines—roughly one-tenth of the Internet at the time.
+Designed with the innocence of a curious grad student and the destruction of a cyber sledgehammer, it crashed some 6,000 machines, roughly one-tenth of the Internet at the time.
 Not bad for an opening act.

 Back then, the network engineers in the room weren’t pondering threats to democracy or ransomware gangs knocking on NHS servers.
 No, they were earnestly wrestling with TCP packet loss and the excitement of latency reduction.
 Making things go faster, scale bigger, and connect better.
 The digital equivalent of building a racetrack and forgetting brakes might be useful.

 Security?
-That was someone else’s problem—possibly yours, dear user.
+That was someone else’s problem, possibly yours, dear user.
 Or no one’s.
 Because, in the end, crime and aggression were just unfortunate side effects of human nature.
 Nothing a routing protocol could fix.

 ## Fast-forward to 2023: The Future is on fire